 To date, the Cosumnes CSD has received an abundance of feedback related to improvements to Elk Grove Park wildlife health and safety, and improvements to fishing practices at the park.
 Cosumnes CSD Staff has used all of this input to create a comprehensive Wildlife Protection Plan.

-The Cosumnes CSD Board of Directors approved this Staff Report on October 16, 2019.
+More information may be found on the Cosumnes CSD Board of Directors approved Staff Report (PDF) from October 16, 2019.